 - Before you have the vaccine, ask to read the manufacturer's printed information leaflet from inside the pack.
 The manufacturer's leaflet will give you more information about the vaccine and a full list of side-effects which you may experience from it.

-- For childhood immunisation the first dose is given to children aged 12-13 years with the second dose given 6-24 months later.
-In practice, this often means that the first dose is given during school year 8 (or S1 in Scotland or 9 in Northern Ireland), and the second dose during school year 9 (S3 or 10).
+- For childhood immunisation the dose is given to children aged 12-13 years.
+In practice, this often means that the vaccine is given during school year 8 (or S1 in Scotland or 9 in Northern Ireland).

 Getting the most from your treatment